 The physical and mental effects of the harm you faced will often lead to damages by themselves.
 Even without serious medical bills or other effects, the fact that you faced injuries or harm can be compensated, even if it is difficult for others to see or feel the pain and emotional distress of the event.
 Still, statements you made to others at the time, journal entries, and your own testimony about how the events affected you can help prove to the court how severe these harms were.

 Damages for medical bills might also be claimed.
 If you needed medical attention and were treated at a hospital on a ventilator for COVID-19 or if you received treatment for other infections, injuries, or conditions acquired on the cruise ship, you could be entitled to have the costs of that treatment paid by the at-fault cruise line.

 The compensation available for families of a deceased loved one are often higher.
 If your loved one died because of negligence on a Celebrity Cruise ship during this pandemic, you could be entitled to claim damages for their physical and mental pain and suffering and end-of-life medical expenses.
 In addition, future lost wages, lost companionship, lost household services, lost spousal services, and other damages can be claimed by spouses, children, and parents of the deceased.
-Our attorneys can help you determine what damages are available and how much to claim for your total compensation in a wrongful death lawsuit.
+Our Miami crewmember accident attorney can help you determine what damages are available and how much to claim for your total compensation in a wrongful death lawsuit.